 Work with the senior leadership on national core program delivery and evaluation, ensuring quality, consistency and strong outcomes across programs for Indigenous participants.

-Collaborates with Indigenous partners on the design and implementation of core program elements such as mentorship and wraparound support for Indigenous participants.
+Collaborate with Indigenous partners on the design and implementation of core program elements such as mentorship and wraparound support for Indigenous participants.
 Liaise with appropriate teams to ensure that NPower Canada’s programs are informed by Indigenous educational models and ways of knowing.

 Share information with communities.
 Conducts activities for deep listening and consultation with Indigenous job seekers, Elders, service providers and other stakeholders, including Indigenous participants and graduates, to incorporate feedback and learnings into program design and improvements.